 Almonte Historic Photo Archive

-Over 700 historic photos of Almonte and area sites, buildings, people, events.
-These wonderful photographs were collected by local resident, Michael Dunn, and are all available online thanks to Brent Eades / almonte.com
+Click to view 700+ historic photos of Almonte and area sites, buildings, people, events.
+These wonderful photographs were collected by local resident, Michael Dunn, and are available online thanks to Brent Eades / almonte.com

 The Museums of Mississippi Mills

 The Mississippi Valley Textile Museum – Located in the annex of the former Rosamond Wollen Company in Almonte, Ontario.
 Constructed in 1867, this National Historic Site of Canada now features a blend of the old and new, all related to the history of the Mississippi Valley and the textile industry.

 The North Lanark Regional Museum (Appleton Museum) – The museum collects, preserves and celebrates local history and culture.
 Explore the Museum’s unique collection, discover local history in the research library, and tour a pioneer log cabin.